Sj$\ddot{\text{o}}$qvist quantum geometric tensor of finite-temperature mixed states: Introduction

 The quantum geometric tensor (QGT) characterizes the distance and local geometry of quantum states as a set of parameters changes~\cite{QGTCMP80,BRODY200119,QGT10,KOLODRUBETZ20171}.
 The QGT has played an increasingly important role in various fields of physics, including quantum statistics, quantum information, condensed matter physics, and atomic, molecular, and optical physics \cite{IG_Book,Bohm03,KOLODRUBETZ20171,QGTCMP80,cmp/1103904831,RevModPhys.82.1959,PhysRevResearch.3.L042018,PhysRevB.74.085308,PhysRevLett.72.3439,PhysRevB.103.014516, PhysRevB.103.205415, PhysRevB.102.155407}.
-Since quantum states are usually described by their amplitudes and phases, the QGT is in general a complex second-order tensor after gauge invariance with respect to the phase has been taken care of.
+Since quantum states are usually described by their amplitudes and phases, the QGT is in general a complex second-order tensor after gauge invariance with respect to the overall phase factor of the state has been taken care of.
 For pure states, the real and imaginary parts of the QGT are respectively the Fubini-Study metric \cite{EGUCHI1980213} and (proportional to) the Berry curvature \cite{Simon83,Berry84}.
-Thus, it can capture both locally geometric \cite{PhysRevLett.99.100603,PhysRevLett.117.045303} and associate with globally topological features \cite{PhysRevB.90.165139,PhysRevA.92.063627,PhysRevB.105.045144,PhysRevLett.121.170401,PhysRevB.104.045103} by examining the resulting distances or integrals.
+Thus, it can reveal local geometry \cite{PhysRevLett.99.100603,PhysRevLett.117.045303} and associate with globally topological features \cite{PhysRevB.90.165139,PhysRevA.92.063627,PhysRevB.105.045144,PhysRevLett.121.170401,PhysRevB.104.045103} by examining the resulting distances or integrals.
 It has also been discussed in non-Hermitian systems \cite{PhysRevA.99.042104}.
-For pure states, the QGT has been found to be related to some physical observables via response functions or topological indicators \cite{PhysRevB.108.094508,PhysRevB.87.245103,PhysRevB.97.201117,PhysRevB.97.041108,PhysRevLett.121.020401,PhysRevB.97.195422,PhysRevLett.124.197002,PhysRevX.10.041041}.
-Those connections allow the pure-state QGT to be experimentally studied in many platforms, such as NV center in diamond~\cite{10.1093/nsr/nwz193}, superconducting qubit~\cite{PhysRevLett.122.210401}, exciton-photon polaritons~\cite{Gianfrate2020}, plasmons~\cite{Cuerda23}, and ultracold atoms~\cite{Yi23}.
+For pure states, the QGT has been found relevant to some physical observables via response functions or topological indicators \cite{PhysRevB.108.094508,PhysRevB.87.245103,PhysRevB.97.201117,PhysRevB.97.041108,PhysRevLett.121.020401,PhysRevB.97.195422,PhysRevLett.124.197002,PhysRevX.10.041041}.
+Those connections allow the pure-state QGT to be experimentally studied in many platforms, such as NV centers in diamonds~\cite{10.1093/nsr/nwz193}, superconducting qubits~\cite{PhysRevLett.122.210401}, exciton-photon polaritons~\cite{Gianfrate2020}, plasmons~\cite{Cuerda23}, and ultracold atoms~\cite{Yi23}.
 Furthermore, the pure-state QGT is behind many striking phenomena, including open quantum systems with general Lindbladians \cite{PhysRevX.6.041031}, quantum phase transitions \cite{PhysRevLett.99.100603}, orbital magnetic susceptibility \cite{PhysRevB.91.214405,PhysRevB.94.134423}, and superfluidity on the Lieb-lattice \cite{PhysRevLett.117.045303}.

 While most of the studies of the QGT focus on pure states, a generalization to mixed quantum states is necessary and inevitable since the latter is common in nature, including all finite-temperature systems in thermal equilibrium.
 Since two pure states differ by a phase factor should be considered physically equivalent, the invariance of the QGT against local U(1)-transformations due to the phase factor of the wave-function guarantees the distinction between physically equivalent and inequivalent states.
 Thus, the real part of the gauge-invariant QGT measures the genuine quantum distance between physically inequivalent pure states.
 When generalizing to mixed states, a natural requirement is that the corresponding QGT is also invariant under suitable gauge transformations, so it can measure the distance between physically inequivalent mixed states.